phazel/book_list/2018/reviews.md

 **Feminism is for Everybody**
 *by bell hooks*

+It covers the basics, and does so very well.
+It also provides some context for previous decades of the movement, and what some of the conflicts within the movement look like.
+Which is very useful for someone unfamiliar with how those conversations have unfolded over the years who wants to catch up.

 **Lud-in-the-Mist**
 *by Hope Mirrlees*

+This book was a huge surprise.
+I picked it up on a whim while browsing my local bookstore, and I'm so glad I did!
+It feels like contemporary fantasy, not something that was written in the 1920s!
+This girl was ahead of her time.
+And she was a girl, she wrote this book when she was so young!
+It's a tragedy that this book has been forgotten, it should be a well-known classic.
+There are a few slight annoyances with grammar and particularly spelling (I suspect these are mostly due to errors with automated transcription), but the story is worth it.
+The beautiful world she's created, and the sinister magical tone is gorgeous.

 **Aphorisms on Love and Hate**
 *by Friedrich Nietzsche*

+This dude is seriously overrated.

 **Stories of Your Life and Others**
 *by Ted Chiang*